docker/labs/windows/registry/part-3.md

 Status: Downloaded newer image for registry.local:5000/labs/hello-world:latest
 ```

-In this case, the client machine already had one of the Windows Nano Server base layers (`5496a`), but it pulled an update layer from Docker Hub (`94b4c`), and it pulled the custom layer for my image from my own registry (`06162`).
+In this case, the client machine already had one of the Windows Nano Server base layers (`5496a`), but it pulled an update layer from Docker Store (`94b4c`), and it pulled the custom layer for my image from my own registry (`06162`).

 We can go one step further with the open-source registry server, and add basic authentication - so we can require users to securely log in to push and pull images.